On the Existence of Consistent Price Systems: Application to transformed processes

+The properties (a) and (b) above essentially mean ``nearly increasing'' and ``nearly decreasing'' respectively, and they would reduce to monotonicity for $\delta_0=0$.
+In fact, for this particular case the following holds true.

-\begin{corollary} Let $X$ be a continuous process that satisfies the condition (A) with respect to $\mathbb{F}$.
-Assume that $f$ is a continuous function that either satisfies the first two conditions of (a) in Theorem~\ref{lm2} and is non-decreasing or it satisfies the first two conditions of (b) in the same theorem and is non-increasing.
-Then, $f(X_t)$ also satisfies (A), and therefore $Y_t=e^{f(X_t)}$ admits $\e$-CPS for any $\e>0$ with respect to $\mathbb{F}$ and with respect to the natural filtration of $f(X)$. \end{corollary} \begin{proof} Assume $f$ is non-decreasing and satisfies the first two conditions of (a) in Theorem~\ref{lm2}.
+\begin{corollary} If $X$ is a continuous process with CFS and $f: \mathbb{R} \rightarrow \mathbb{R}$ is a monotone, continuous surjection, then $(Y_t)_{t \in [0,T]}=(e^{f(X_t)})_{t \in [0,T]}$ admits an $\e$-CPS for any $\e>0$. \end{corollary} \begin{proof} Assume $f$ is non-decreasing and satisfies the first two conditions of (a) in Proposition~\ref{lm2}.
 Then it also satisfies the third condition of (a) for any $\delta_0>0$.
-Therefore, by Theorem~\ref{lm2}, (\ref{fff}) holds for any $\delta_0>0, c_0>0$.
-This shows that $f(X_t)$ satisfies (A).
-From Theorem~\ref{lem1} and Remark~\ref{rem1.5}, we conclude that $Y_t$ admits $\e$-CPS for any $\e>0$ with respect to $\mathbb{F}$ and also with respect to the natural filtration of $f(X)$.
-The proof for the case of non-increasing function follows similarly. \end{proof}
+Therefore, by Proposition~\ref{lm2}, (\ref{fff}) holds for any $\delta_0>0$ and $c_0>0$.
+Thus, from Theorem~\ref{lem1}, we conclude that $Y_t$ admits $\e$-CPS for any $\e>0$.
+The proof for the case of non-increasing function follows similarly. \end{proof} It is worth noting that unless the continuous functions are strictly monotonous in the above corollary, $f(X)$ does not have CFS in general.
+The next corollary covers cases when the continuous function $f$ is not monotonous.